Gurobi/modeling-examples/README.md

 The Google Colab link for each example will be provided on the particular example-readme-page.
 There, you will also find a html link if you just want to have a look at the model and its description without running it.

-## How to Run the Notebooks Locally?
+## How to run the notebooks locally?

 - Clone the repository containing all examples or download it by clicking [here](https://github.com/Gurobi/modeling-examples/archive/refs/heads/master.zip)